parmoo/parmoo/docs/about.rst

  * physical experiments performed in a laboratory environment, and
  * other nontrivial data-generating campaigns.

-A simulation's expense can be judged by any of several factors, including
+A simulation\'s expense can be judged by any of several factors, including

  * the amount of time that is required to complete the simulation;
- * the simulation's occupation of valuable scientific resources, such as computing nodes or laboratory equipment;
+ * the simulation\'s occupation of valuable scientific resources, such as computing nodes or laboratory equipment;
  * the need for expert/human involvement to validate simulation outputs;  and
  * consumption of raw resources such as energy or laboratory materials.